-Amended and Restated Warrant Agreement- The warrant agreement, as amended, details the terms upon which the Company has granted a warrant to CDP to purchase 858,000 shares of Gevo, Inc. common stock.
+Amended and Restated Warrant Agreement-The warrant agreement, as amended, details the terms upon which the Company has granted a warrant to CDP to purchase 858,000 shares of Gevo, Inc. common stock.
 The warrant agreement has an exercise price of \$2.70 per share which was the estimated fair value of a share of Gevo, Inc.'s common stock on the grant date.
 The warrant expires in September 2016, unless terminated earlier as provided in the agreement.
 The warrant shares were initially unvested and vested in increments upon the achievement of specific performance milestones.

 On September 22, 2010, the beneficial owners of the equity interests of CDP became employees of Gevo, Inc. and the warrant agreement was amended and restated to provide that 50% of the warrant shares granted under such warrant agreement would vest on September 22, 2010.
 The remaining warrant shares vest over a two-year period beginning on September 22, 2010, subject to acceleration and termination in certain circumstances.
 The Company valued the warrant at \$14.0 million.
 Effective March 23, 2012, the employment of the beneficial owners of CDP was terminated.
-Pursuant to the terms of the warrant agreement, all unvested warrant shares became immediately vested and, as such, the Company recorded \$2.6 million of stock-based compensation expense during the three months ended March 31, 2012.
-During the three months ended March 31, 2011, the Company recorded \$0.9 million of stock-based compensation associated with this warrant agreement.
+Pursuant to the terms of the warrant agreement, all unvested warrant shares became immediately vested and, as such, the Company recorded \$2.6 million of stock-based compensation expense during the six months ended June 30, 2011, the Company recorded \$0.9 million of stock-based compensation associated with this warrant agreement.

 Since its formation, Gevo Development has been and continues to be considered a variable interest entity.
-Gevo, Inc., the primary beneficiary of Gevo Development, has both (i) the power to direct the activities of Gevo Development that most significantly impact Gevo Development's economic performance and (ii) the obligation to absorb losses of Gevo Development that could potentially be significant to Gevo Development or the right to receive benefits from Gevo Development that could potentially be significant to Gevo Development is consolidated.
+Gevo, Inc., the primary beneficiary of Gevo Development, has both (i) the power to direct the activities of Gevo Development that most significantly impact Gevo Development's economic performance and (ii) the obligation to absorb losses of Gevo Development that could potentially be significant to Gevo Development or the right to receive benefits from Gevo Development that could potentially be significant to Gevo Development.
+As such, Gevo Development is consolidated.
 The accounts of Agri-Energy are consolidated within Gevo Development as a wholly owned subsidiary.
-As of March 31, 2012 and December 31, 2011, Gevo Development does not have any assets that can be used only to settle obligations of Gevo Development.
-However, under the terms of Agri-Energy's loan and security agreement with TriplePoint, as amended, subject to certain limited exceptions, Agri-Energy is only permitted to pay dividends if certain conditions are satisfied.
-As of March 31, 2012 and December 31, 2011, the creditors of Gevo Development have recourse to the general credit of Gevo, Inc. with the exception of \$2.6 million and \$4.5 million, respectively, which are recorded within current liabilities, which includes the liabilities of Agri-Energy.
+As of June 30, 2012 and December 31, 2011, Gevo Development does not have any assets that can be used only to settle obligations of Gevo Development.
+However, under the terms of the Amended Agri-Energy Loan Agreement with TriplePoint, as amended, subject to certain limited exceptions, Agri-Energy is only permitted to pay dividends if certain conditions are satisfied.
+As of June 30, 2012 and December 31, 2011, the creditors of Gevo Development have recourse to the general credit of Gevo, Inc. with the exception of \$8.4 million and \$4.5 million, respectively, which are recorded within current liabilities, which includes the liabilities of Agri-Energy.
 No gain or loss was recognized by the Company upon the initial consolidation of Gevo Development.